-- Ministerial candidates are required to complete 2 hours of Ministry Practicum.
-This course is designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment. - Ministerial candidates are required to be enrolled in the Preacher & His Ministry class (CMn 651, 652, 701, 702) each semester they are enrolled or until they complete eight credit hours. - Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
-Including 30 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work); and nine semester hours in Greek (through the 201 level).
+1 Ministerial candidates are required to be enrolled in the Preacher & His Ministry class (CMn 701, 702) each semester they are enrolled or until they complete four credit hours.

+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education; including 30 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work); and nine semester hours in Greek (through the 201 level).
 A Master of Arts degree in religion or its equivalent from a recognized college or university and must have evidenced the ability to pursue successfully further graduate work and research.
 A personal interview is required before being considered for admission.